conniey/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 To improve the development experience across Azure services, including Service Bus, a set of uniform [design guidelines](https://azure.github.io/azure-sdk/general_introduction.html) was created for all languages to drive a consistent experience with established API patterns for all services.
-A set of [.NET-specific guidelines](https://azure.github.io/azure-sdk/java_introduction.html) was also introduced to ensure that Java clients have a natural and idiomatic feel that mirrors that of the Java base class libraries.
+A set of [Java specific guidelines](https://azure.github.io/azure-sdk/java_introduction.html) was also introduced to ensure that Java clients have a natural and idiomatic feel that mirrors that of Java developers.
 Further details are available in the guidelines for those interested.

 The new Service Bus library `azure-messaging-servicebus` provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as using the new `azure-identity` library to share a single